 ISO: The maximum picture quality is a must for portraits.
-Typically, in natural light, the lowest ISO is preferable, which is ISO 100 on the majority of cameras.
+Typically, in natural light, the lowest ISO is preferable, which is ISO 100 on the majority of Nikon and Canon cameras for portraits.
 Choosing between ISO 100 and 400 is a golden middle.

-Read more about recommended camera settings for portraits taken in different light and conditions.
+Read more about recommended camera settings for portraits taken in different lights and conditions in Portraits: Making the Shot book by Gina Milicia.
 Check out diverse portrait samples with various camera settings to understand the difference.

 Shutter Speed: Now it is time to take advantage of the camera’s meter and regulate the shutter speed.
 Your goal is to achieve a center reading.
 After that, you have to take a test picture and examine the histogram and LCD screen.